Vital Signs

 • Is everyone thriving?

 The answers are shared in the form of indicators collected from Statistics Canada and reports available around the community.
 We as a community can now see important data that impacts decision making.
-More data remains available to everyone, and this report mearly scratches the surface of each theme.
+More data remains available to everyone, and this report merely scratches the surface of each theme.

 For more information and events through Whistler Community Foundation’s Newsletter or if you work with a non-profit connect with us through the Non-profit Network Newsletter.